Paula Wolfert and the Clay Pot Mystique

 Every few years, discussions about using straw bales as a building material come up again.
 As our environmental challenges mount—from wildfires to hurricanes—straw bales seem to offer a sustainable answer.
 And as we in the American West seem to find ourselves in “fire season” earlier with each passing year, it’s time to ask: Has the humble straw bale’s moment finally come?

-By MEA MCNEIL
+Written by MEA MCNEIL